 In December 2019, some social media users encountered a meme on Facebook containing the claim that “illegal immigrants” had killed 10,150 people in 2018:

-This meme, which appears to have originated on the website Hardnox And Friends, rehashes an oft-repeated false rumor about illegal immigration.
+This meme, which appears to have originated on the website Hardnox and Friends, rehashed an oft-repeated false rumor about illegal immigration.
 In June 2018, for instance, a similar claim circulated on social media holding that “illegal immigrants” had killed 63,000 American citizens since Sept.
-11, 2001 (False).
-The number of Americans allegedly killed in this manner was changed from 63,000 in just under 20 years to over 83,000 in single year in another variation of this claim.
+11, 2001 (and was False).
+The number of Americans allegedly killed in this manner was changed from 63,000 in just under 20 years to over 83,000 in single year in another variation of this claim:

 One reason these memes can’t seem to agree on the numbers is because they appear to be pulled from thin air.
 They are not based on scientific studies, census data, or news reports.